ChrstphrHll/npc_gen/students/Ian Averescu.md

 year: 2
 guild: Alderden
 partyID: 52
+tags:
+- Dragonborn
+- Sorcerer
+- Assault
+- 2nd
+- Alderden
 ---
 # Ian Averescu
 ---
 ### Description
 - 2nd year Dragonborn Sorcerer in Alderden
-- short spines, Spring Green eyes, and black skin
+- short spines, Amber eyes, and black skin
 - Is Imaginative and Extreme, and has Loyalty as their ideal

 ### Organizations